artberri/puppet-nvm/README.md

 - Ubuntu 12.04 and 14.04
 - Debian 7

-This module has been tested in a production OpenLogic7 (Centos7) server in Azure.
+This module has been tested in several production servers (OpenLogic7 (Centos7) and Ubuntu 14.04) in Azure.

 This module should also work properly in other distributions and operating systems, such as FreeBSD, Gentoo, and Amazon Linux, but is not formally tested on them.